Ranjan Gogoi: Abortion

-On photos of politicians in government ads
+Politicians' photos in government ads

 On 13 May 2015, a bench led by Gogoi and with justice Pinaki Chandra Ghose, banned the featuring of politicians in government advertisements.
 The ruling only made exceptions for the President, Prime Minister, Chief Justice and late political figures such as Mahatma Gandhi.
-Gogoi said that such photos have the possibility to create a "personality cult" which was a "direct antithesis of democratic functioning."
+Gogoi said such photos have the possibility to create a "personality cult" which was the "direct antithesis of democratic functioning."

 On 13 July 2015, a bench of Gogoi and N. V. Ramana refused to hear a plea made by Ajay Maken, accusing the Delhi government of disregarding the May ruling.

 On 18 May 2016, a bench consisting of Gogoi and Pinaki Chandra Ghose modified the May judgement in 2015, allowing photos of Chief Ministers, Union Ministers, Governors and state ministers in government advertisements.

-On income of Amitabh Bachchan
+Income of Amitabh Bachchan

-In May 2016, a bench consisting of Gogoi and Prafulla C. Pant quashed a 2012 Bombay High Court order that had dismissed the Commissioner of Income Tax's power to re-assess the income of Bollywood actor Amitabh Bachchan that he allegedly had obtained from the popular TV show, Kaun Banega Crorepati.
+In May 2016, a bench consisting of Gogoi and Prafulla C. Pant quashed a 2012 Bombay High Court order that had dismissed the Commissioner of Income Tax's power to re-assess the income of Bollywood actor Amitabh Bachchan he allegedly obtained from the popular TV show Kaun Banega Crorepati.

 In October 2002, Bachchan filed returns showing income of Rs 14.99 crore for the tax assessment year 2002–03.
 On 31 March 2003, he filed revised returns, declaring total income for that year in which he claimed expenses at 30% ad hoc amounting to Rs 6.31 crore, showing his income at Rs 8.11 crore.
 In March 2005, the Income Tax Department determined his income at Rs 56.41 crore for the year.